tobybenjaminclark/divinity/README.md

 By combining LLM support with formal verification, the Divine Intellect Compiler allows you to generate code while making sure it meets the necessary requirements and constraints, offering an extra level of assurance that the code is working as expected.

-Infact, the Divine Intellect Compiler is inspired by Terry Davis' famous [TempleOS](https://en.wikipedia.org/wiki/TempleOS) system, and surrounding projects such as [HolyC](https://holyc-lang.com/).
+Infact, the Divine Intellect Compiler is inspired by Terry Davis' famous [TempleOS](https://en.wikipedia.org/wiki/TempleOS) system, and surrounding projects such as [HolyC](https://holyc-lang.com/), but with a verification twist.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>